Client-Side Web SDK

 method to request a SMS OTP message in which the result

-variable contains OnResendOtp
+variable has OnResendOtp

 as value for OtpFinishResultType

 .
-The SDK will then initiate a OtpStartStep.execute()
+The SDK initiates a OtpStartStep.execute()

 call to allow the mobile app to restart the phone number collection logic.
 You can send up to three OTPs during the same authentication session.